10 Mistakes in Website Design

 10 design mistakes that are causing your website to lose customers (and you may not even be aware of it)

-In the world of digital marketing, web design is not an art but commercial psychology.
-Every element on your page either helps the user achieve their goal (and you achieve a sale) or stands in their way.
-This "standing in the way" is called friction.
+In the world of digital marketing, web design is not art but commercial psychology.
+Every element on your page either helps the user reach their goal (and helps you make a sale) or stands in their way.
+That "standing in the way" is called friction.

 Many of these mistakes kill conversions.
-You don’t see them in standard reports, but they reduce your return on investment (ROI).
-As a combined team of UX designers, conversion rate optimization (CRO) experts, and SEO specialists, we do not look at websites just for their beauty.
-We analyze them for performance.
+You don't see them in standard reports, but they reduce your return on investment (ROI).
+As a combined team of UX designers, conversion rate optimization (CRO) experts, and SEO specialists, we don't look at sites only by their beauty.
+We analyze them by performance.

-Let’s go through the 10 most common website design mistakes that are causing you to lose customers, often without you even being aware of it.
+Let's go through the 10 most common website design mistakes that are costing you customers, probably without you even realizing it.

-Why a nice design is not the same as a profitable design
+Why beautiful design is not the same as profitable design

-Before we start, let’s break a myth.
-A "nice" site can win design awards but have a catastrophic conversion rate.
+Before we begin, let's break one myth.
+A "beautiful" site can win design awards, but still have a disastrous conversion rate.
 On the other hand, some "ugly" sites (like the old Amazon or Craigslist) make billions.

 Why?
-Because user experience (UX) beats sheer aesthetics.
+Because user experience (UX) beats mere aesthetics.

 Your goal is not to impress other designers.
-Your goal is to give the user what they are looking for in the fastest and easiest way possible.
-Every mistake we will list is a form of friction, or a barrier that annoys, confuses, or slows the user down.
+Your goal is to give the user what they are looking for, in the fastest and easiest way possible.
+Every mistake we'll list is a form of friction, that is, an obstacle that annoys, confuses, or slows the user down.

-And in 2025, a frustrated user is not looking for a solution to a problem.
-They are looking for another site.
+And in 2025, a frustrated user doesn't look for a solution.
+They look for another site.

-10 design mistakes that cost you conversions (and how to fix them)
+10 design mistakes that are costing you conversions (and how to fix them)

 1. Unclear or hidden calls to action (CTA)

-Problem: Your call to action (CTA) is the most important button on the page.
-However, on many sites, it is hardly visible.
-It blends in with the background, uses the same color as other, less important elements, or has confusing text like "Next" or "Learn More".
+Problem: Your call to action (Call to Action) is the most important button on the page.
+Yet on many sites, it is barely visible.
+It blends into the background, uses the same color as other, less important elements, or has confusing text like "Next" or "Learn".

-Consequence: The user doesn’t know what is expected of them.
-If they have to search for the button "Add to Cart" or "Sign Up", you’ve already lost part of the sale.
+Consequence: The user doesn't know what's expected of them.
+If they have to look for the "Add to cart" or "Sign up" button, you've already lost part of the sale.
 This directly kills conversions.

 Solution:

 Contrast: The CTA button must stand out.
-Use a color that contrasts with the rest of the page but fits within the brand palette.
+Use a color that contrasts with the rest of the page, but still fits the brand palette.

-Clear text: Instead of the passive "Learn More", use action-oriented text that describes the outcome: "Download the free guide", "Start your trial", "Buy now".
+Clear text: Instead of passive "Learn more," use action-oriented text that describes the result: "Download the free guide," "Start the trial," "Buy now."

 Size and position: The button must be large enough to click easily (especially on mobile) and placed logically, where the user expects to see it after reading the offer.

-Micro-example (E-commerce): On the product page, the "Add to Cart" button must be the most dominant element.
-It should not compete with the "Add to Wishlist" or "Compare Product" buttons.
+Micro-example (E-commerce): On a product page, the "Add to cart" button must be the most dominant element.
+It should not compete with the "Add to wishlist" or "Compare product" button.

-Consequence: Form Abandonment.
-Every additional field you ask for is a potential reason for the user to drop out.
+Consequence: Form abandonment.
+Every additional field you ask for is a potential reason for the user to give up.
 People value their time and privacy.

 Solution:

-Ask for the minimum: For newsletters, you only need an email.
+Ask for the minimum: For a newsletter, you only need email.
 For a contact form, name, email, and message.

-Multi-step: If you must request more information (e.g., during checkout), break the form into logical steps.
-Psychologically, it’s easier to fill out 3 steps of 3 fields than one step of 9 fields.
+Multi-step: If you really must ask for more information (for example, in the checkout process), break the form into logical steps.
+Psychologically, it is easier to fill out 3 steps with 3 fields each than one step with 9 fields.

-Clear error handling: If the user makes a mistake, show them exactly where the error is and how to correct it without deleting other data they’ve entered.
+Clear error handling: If the user makes a mistake, show them exactly where the error is and how to fix it, without deleting the other data they entered.

-Micro-example (SaaS): Do not ask for a credit card number for a "free trial".
-This is the greatest friction there is.
-Just ask for the email and password to get the user into the product as quickly as possible.
+Micro-example (SaaS): Don't ask for a credit card number for a "free trial."
+That's the biggest friction there is.
+Ask only for email and password so the user can get into the product as quickly as possible.

 Problem: Your site is slow.
-It may have huge, unoptimized images, too many scripts, or poor hosting.
-It may seem fast to you because you visit it often (it’s cached), but a new user takes 5-7 seconds to load it.
+Maybe it has huge, unoptimized images, too many scripts, or poor hosting.
+It may seem fast to you because you visit it often (it is cached), but for a new user it takes 5-7 seconds to load.

 Consequence: Users leave before the page even loads.
-Google sees this and penalizes you in ranking (SEO).
-Studies show that every additional second of loading drastically increases the bounce rate.
+Google sees this and penalizes you in rankings (SEO).
+Research shows that every additional second of loading dramatically increases the bounce rate.

 Solution:

-Image optimization: Compress images and use modern formats (like WebP).
+Image optimization: Compress images and use modern formats (such as WebP).

-Good hosting: Cheaper hosting is often slower hosting.
+Good hosting: Cheap hosting is often slow hosting.

 Code minification: Reduce the size of CSS and JavaScript files.